brightsparklabs/appcli/README.md

         ARG APP_VERSION=latest
         ENV APP_VERSION=${APP_VERSION}

-- Build the container:
+### Build the container

         # sh
         docker build -t brightsparklabs/myapp --build-arg APP_VERSION=latest .

-- Generate a launcher script `myapp.sh`:
+### Generate and run the installer script

         # sh
-        docker run brightsparklabs/myapp \
+        docker run --rm brightsparklabs/myapp \
+            --environment "production" \
+            --install-dir /path/to/myapp/installation/dir
             --configuration-dir /path/to/myapp/conf \
             --data-dir /path/to/myapp/data \
-            --environment "production" \
-            --additional-data-dir "EXTRA_DATA"="/path/to/extra/data" \
-            --additional-env-var "ENV_VAR_2"="Some value here" \
-            launcher \
+            install \
-        > myapp.sh
+        > myapp-installer.sh

-        chmod +x myapp.sh
+        # Check the contents before running
+        bash myapp-installer.sh

+Alternatively, you can pipe the output of the `install` command directly to `bash` or `sudo bash`.
+Only do this if you are confident that you understand what the installation script is doing.

+Note - some variables are optional when running the `install` command:

+- `--environment` defines the environment name for the deployment which allows multiple instances of the application on a single machine.
+  Defaults to `production`.
+- `--install-dir` defines the base path for default configuration and data directories.
+  Defaults to `/opt/brightsparklabs/${APP_NAME}/${ENVIRONMENT}/` (`${ENVIRONMENT}` is defined by `--environment` above).
+- `--configuration-dir` defines the path to the configuration directory.
+  Defaults to `${INSTALL_DIR}/conf` (`${INSTALL_DIR}` is defined by `--install-dir` above).
+- `--data-dir` defines the path to the data directory.
+  Defaults to `${INSTALL_DIR}/data` (`${INSTALL_DIR}` is defined by `--install-dir` above).

+The installation script will generate a script to control the application using appcli.
+The script location will be printed out when running the install script.
-This script, `myapp.sh` should now be used as the main entrypoint to all appcli functions for managing your application.
+This script should now be used as the main entrypoint to all appcli functions for managing your application.

+#### Default installation example

+Assuming the APP_NAME is `myapp`.

+        # sh
+        docker run --rm brightsparklabs/myapp install | bash

+This will install myapp such that:
+- configuration directory: `/opt/brightsparklabs/myapp/production/conf`
+- data directory: `/opt/brightsparklabs/myapp/production/data`
+- `myapp` main script: `/opt/brightsparklabs/myapp/production/myapp`

 ## Development